alliumvault/UrbexGuide/README.md

-# UrbexGuide app avaiable in english, german and norsk
+# UrbexGuide app avaiable in english, german and norwegian